-A Note to Readers

 This week's edition of the paper might seem a bit smaller than you are accustomed to, but rest assured, this is only temporary.
-Due to the unique circumstances we are all living under at the present time, local sporting events and community activities you can.
-Amid have wisely been canceled as we all try to stay closer
+Due to the unique circumstances we are all living under at the present time, local sporting events and community activities have wisely been canceled as we all try to stay closer to home and practice social distancing.

-distancing.
 As we ride out this tempo-